 Hidden away in the center of our nation’s heartland, are soaring sandstone cliffs, shining beaches, serene forests, and steep, sweeping sand dunes.
 Sided by Lake Superior, our coldest, deepest, largest and most pristine Great Lake, is America’s first National Lakeshore: Pictured Rocks.
 This journey has you hiking along miles of pristine trail, boating below color-saturated cliffs, watching magnificent sunsets, and sinking your heels into Sleeping Bear Sand Dunes.

-Meet in Marquette, then hit the road to Pictured Rocks National Lakeshore, our focal point for the next two days.
+Meet in Marquette, in Michigan’s Upper Peninsula, then hit the road to Pictured Rocks National Lakeshore, our focal point for the next two days.
 The day is robust, with a visit to the Marquette Lighthouse Museum, a beachside picnic lunch, and an evening cruise below the Pictured Rocks shoreline.
 A full day is dedicated to exploring the national lakeshore’s sandstone cliffs, sand dunes, beaches, waterfalls, lakes, and forests on foot.

 After breakfast and a trip north along the Leelanau Peninsula, we fly home from Traverse City.